wallace/resque-lonely_job/README.md

 Ensures that for a given queue, only one worker is working on a job at any given time.

-This differs from [resque-lock](from https://github.com/defunkt/resque-lock) and
+This differs from [resque-queue-lock](https://github.com/mashion/resque-queue-lock), [resque-lock](https://github.com/defunkt/resque-lock) and
 [resque-loner](http://github.com/jayniz/resque-loner) in that the same job may be queued multiple times but you're guaranteed that first job queued will run to completion before subsequent jobs are run.